PremiereIntelligence2026/premiere-intelligence/SETUP.md

-# Premiere Intelligence Alerts — Setup Guide
+# Premiere Intelligence — Administrator Guide
 ### From zero to inbox in ~20 minutes

 ---